asafdav/ng-clip/README.md

 	 value('ZeroClipboardPath', '//cdnjs.cloudflare.com/ajax/libs/zeroclipboard/1.2.3/ZeroClipboard.swf').

 	```
-	Just change this path the correct location of the swf file of the plugin in your file system, relatively to your project's root(this step optional):
+	Just change this path the correct location of the swf file of the plugin in your file system, relatively to your project's root(this step is optional):

 	```javascript
 	 value('ZeroClipboardPath', 'relative-path/to/ZeroClipboard.swf').